elianalyst/Sentiment-Analysis/README.md

 - Keras

 ## Full Report
-To explore the full analysis, including code and key takeaways, view the complete Jupyter Notebook.
+To explore the full analysis, including code and key takeaways, [view the complete Jupyter Notebook](./Sentiment%20Analysis.ipynb).

-You can also read the formal write-up, which outlines the steps taken in the analysis, from data preparation to model evaluation.
+You can also read the formal write-up here.